Spiritual practice: Islam

 Spiritual practice in Islam is practiced within salat (ritual prayer) during which Muslims subdue all thoughts and concentrate solely on Allah, also through other forms of worship activities like fasting, and Hajj.
 Among many Muslim groups, immersion in spiritual practices is thought of as more noticeable and deep as practiced by Sufis including Dhikr, Muraqaba, and Sama (Sufi whirling).

-Indian religions
+Religions Originating in India

 Buddhism

 In Theravada Buddhism, the generic term for spiritual cultivation is bhavana.
 The Pali word "yoga", central to many early Buddhist texts, has been often translated as "Spiritual Practice".
 In Burmese Buddhist tradition, Awgatha is a formulaic prayer that is recited to initiate acts of Buddhist devotion, including obeisance to the Buddha and Buddhist monks.
 In Zen Buddhism, meditation (called zazen), the writing of poetry (especially haiku), painting, calligraphy, flower arranging, the Japanese tea ceremony and the maintenance of Zen gardens are considered to be spiritual practices.
 The Korean tea ceremony is also considered spiritual.